Ranking #1 during a rebuilding year: coaching UCLA mock trial

 Other Drills/Techniques Used:

-• I banned the “mock voice,” making students recite their first six questions twice—once theatrically, once like real conversation—and we kept the more natural take.
+I banned the “mock voice.”
+Students delivered their first six questions twice.
+Once theatrically.
+Once like real conversation.
+We kept the natural take.

-• To tackle gesture tics, I played their videos at double speed and made them narrate every motion out loud; nothing reveals repetition faster.
+To fix gesture tics, we watched video at double speed and narrated every movement out loud.
+Nothing exposes repetition faster.

-• I also handed out a feelings‑wheel and mapped posture or location changes to each emotional beat.
+I handed out a feelings wheel and mapped posture and position changes to emotional beats.

-• Finally, every pocket needed a punchy header; if a student couldn’t state it in one clause, we rewrote until it sang.
+Every pocket needed a punchy header.
+If it couldn’t be stated in one clause, we rewrote until it sang.

 February & March: Pressure